Portuguese heraldry: Heraldry of the nobility

 In the 19th century, during the period of Constitutional Monarchy, the peers of the Kingdom and the counselors of State had the right to bear a coat of arms including a black mantle with ermine facing issuing from the coronet.

 Burgher arms

 Until the reign of King John I there were apparently no restrictions on the use of burgher arms in Portugal.
-The first restriction appeared in this reign, with the ban of the use of the or tincture in these type of arms.
+The first restriction appeared in this reign, with the ban of the use of the or tincture in these types of arms.

 During the reign of King Afonso V, burgher arms were restricted to the use of colours only, with both metals being banned.

 This restriction would become irrelevant when King Manuel I forbade the use of arms to those who were not of the Portuguese nobility.
 This restriction against burgher arms in Portugal lasted until the end of the Monarchy in 1910, although, by that time, it was very common to a burgher who stood out in politics, commerce, industry, agriculture, military or other matters, to be ennobled and so to become entitled to bear a coat of arms.